-Following his graduation from Michigan Tech, LT Arsenault received his commission at Officer Candidate School in January 2012 and reported to Naval Nuclear Power Training Command for initial nuclear power and submarine officer training.
-After completing Nuclear Power School in Goose Creek, SC, qualifying as Engineering Officer of the Watch at the MARF Power Plant in Ballston Spa, NY, and graduating from Submarine Officer Basic Course in Groton, CT, he reported to USS OLYMPIA (SSN 717) at Pearl Harbor, HI in December 2013.
+Lieutenant Andrew Dyer is a native of Holt, MI and graduated from the University of Michigan in 2016 with a Bachelor of Science of Information from the School of Information.
+Following his graduation from Michigan, LT Dyer received his commission from Michigan’s ROTC Program and reported to Naval Nuclear Power Training Command for initial nuclear power training.
+After completing Nuclear Power School in Goose Creek, SC, qualifying as Engineering Officer of the Watch at Moored Training Ship 635, and graduating from Submarine Officer Basic Course in Groton, CT, he reported to USS MICHIGAN (SSGN 727) at Bangor, WA in November 2017.

-LT Arsenault currently serves as an assistant professor of Naval Science, Nuclear Power Officer, Command Fitness Leader, Foreign Languages Officer, Advancement Testing Officer, and Academics Officer at the University of Michigan Naval ROTC.
-His personal awards include the Navy Commendation Medal and Navy Achievement Medal (three awards).
+LT Dyer currently serves as an assistant professor of Naval Science and Nuclear Program Officer at the University of Michigan NROTC Unit.
+His personal awards include the Navy Achievement Medal.